CERN - European Organization for Nuclear Research

 Supervisor: Gerard Tranquille

-Electron cooling of the antiproton beam will be essential to reduce or eliminate the emittance blow-up caused by the deceleration process and obtain the small emittance antiproton beam needed for further deceleration and extraction to the trap experiments.
-The electron gun must produce a cold (T^< 0.1 eV, T║ < 1meV) and intense electron beam (ne ≈ 1.5x1012 m-3).
+Electron cooling of the antiproton beam is essential to reduce or eliminate any emittance growth caused by the deceleration process.
+An antiproton beam with a small emittance will be needed for further deceleration and extraction to the trap experiments.

 Different options for a cold electron source are under investigation, including expected performance and limitations, to improve the understanding of cold electron beam generation.